visgl/deck.gl/examples/website/plot/plot-layer/README.md

 - Default: `value => value.toFixed(2)`

-Format a tick value on x axis to text string.
+Format a tick value on an axis to text string.

 ##### `axesPadding` (number, optional)